 - 12 credit hours (including any AEC courses)

 - 6 credit hours plus a GTA, GRA, or GA appointment

 A Reduced Course Load (RCL) is a permission from an ISS Advisor to enroll below the full-time requirements for a given semester.
-Federal regulations provide limited circumstances when an F-1 student may be authorized for an RCL.
+Federal regulations provide limited circumstances for when an F-1 student may be authorized for an RCL.
 These include medical reasons, academic reasons, and completion of studies during the final term.
-In some cases a graduate student enrolled part-time may be considered pursuing a full course of study for immigration purposes.
-Each request requires a review by an ISS advisor before it is approved; approval is granted on a semester basis.
+In some cases, a graduate student enrolled part-time may be considered pursuing a full course of study for immigration purposes.
+Each request requires review by an ISS advisor before it is approved; approval is granted on a semester basis.

 Approval for medical reasons must be obtained each semester requested.
 Approval cannot exceed an aggregate of 12 months per program level.

 An RCL may also be granted in a situation where a student is experiencing academic difficulties.
 Approval of an academic RCL can be granted only once per program level (i.e. Bachelors, Masters, PhD), and a student must complete at least six credit hours in that semester.

 - Initial difficulties with the English language (usually only 1st semester)

 - Initial difficulties with reading requirements (usually only 1st semester)

 - Unfamiliarity with U.S. teaching methods (usually only 1st semester)